My conveyor belt analogy of life best illustrates human existence. The conveyor belt symbolizes the constant forced forward motion of life.

 - Number of followers

-Edge case scenarios over the timeline of Earth
+Edge case scenarios for Earth’s timeline

 There are countless scenarios where products can fall off the conveyor belt earlier than expected.
 This applies to Earth as well.